zdimension/blog/_posts/2024-12-08-everyone-gets-bidirectional-bfs-wrong.md

 I wrote this in the previous section, while describing the bidirectional BFS:

-> Let's say, now, that we're starting one BFS from the source, and one from the destination, and at each level we advance one step in each.
+- "Let's say, now, that we're starting one BFS from the source, and one from the destination, and at each level we advance one step in each."

-This sounds sensible, but I didn't define what a "step" means.
+This *sounds* sensible, but I didn't define what a "step" means.
 In the regular BFS, a step is just visiting the next node in the queue.
-But here, we need to consider a higher-level step: each BFS shouldn't advance one node at a time, but one level of nodes/depth at a time:
+But here, we need to consider a *higher-level* step: each BFS shouldn't advance one node at a time, but **one level of nodes** (depth) at a time:

 <!--
 digraph G {